mlrun/katacoda-scenarios/02-python-env/step2.md

 You can see that the dataset is now created in `parquet` format

 > The `-p` flag is used to specify parameters, see `mlrun run --help` for more command options

+We can run the function using the regular `Python` command, notice the use of MLRun `with mlrun.get_or_create_ctx()` in the code, it wraps your code allowing to automatically track the execution, try the following command:

+`python gen_iris.py`{{execute}}

+Using `python` however, doesnt allow data and parameter or hyper parameter injection.